 A full commercial lease with rights of renewal is provided, similar to those used for shops, factories and other commercial premises.
 Contact the Airport Manager, Simon Lockie Ph 09 420 8010 Email [email protected]

 Percentage of Outgoings: Charged annually to cover a fixed percentage of Council rates and shared costs as per the lease document.

 · 15m x 14m & 12.5m x 14m 2% of total cost to airport.

-· Custom Hangar Sizes % to be assessed.
+· Custom Hangar Sizes in proportion to North facing hangars.

 Other Power/water/sewage connections are available and are costed individually depending on requirements.

 Payments to ‘Aerodrome IT Systems Ltd’ a/c 02 - 0100 – 0781123 – 000 quoting aircraft reg number (or other ID please).
 Interest charged at 2.5% / month on the overdue part of any accounts.

 All fees are subject to change, usually on 1st April in line with the CPI change for the previous calendar year.